Couple's 2 adopted kids found dead; Tenn. adoption process questioned

 Before an adoption is complete, DCS will periodically check in on a child during its time with a foster family.
 Case managers are required to visit at least twice a month, including the time leading up to an adoption, according to Commissioner Nichols.

-After a family commits to adopting through DCS, they are required to attend a training program offered by Maryville based Harmony Family Center.
+After a family commits to adopting through DCS, they are required to attend a training program offered by Maryville based

 The Adoption and Guardianship Preparation Training (AGPT) is an 8 hour course developed by Harmony in 2007.
 In 2019, more than 1,100 caregivers attended the course, according to CEO Kate Trudell.